Apple iPhone 4s Review (& a Few Apps)

 Ask SIRI the meaning of life for a varied selection of answers.

-Of course, the iPhone is modelled on the iPod Touch 4G (or the other way around) and has all the same wonderful functions including iTunes and its storage capacities range from 16gb up to 64gb.
+Of course, the iPhone is modelled on the iPod Touch 4G (or the other way around).
+It has all the same wonderful functions including iTunes and its storage capacities range from 16gb up to 64gb.

 The speaker on the base of the iPhone 4s is actually quite impressive considering its size and of course, with decent, noise cancelling headphones on, the sound quality is something else!

-Like my HTC phone, I can use the iPhone 4s as a Wi-Fi hotspot and considering the 3G signal is 2-3 times better than our very poor BT Broadband at home, I love this feature.
+Like my HTC phone, I can use the iPhone 4s as a Wi-Fi hotspot.
+Considering the 3G signal is 2-3 times better than our very poor BT Broadband at home, I love this feature.
 In fact it bodes well for watching TV anywhere in the UK on my iPod which normally needs a Wi-Fi connection (see TV app later).

 They are all there...Twitter, Facebook, YouTube...say no more.